MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/application-verifier-stop-codes-printing.md

 </ul>
 <p></p>
 <h3>Race detected during closing of IPrintAsyncNotifyChannel</h3>
 <p></p><i>Probable cause</i><p>*** Please report this stop to Microsoft. *** This stop indicates that a notification arrives _during_ the call to CloseChannel.
-If this condition occurs, it may be imposible for the consumer to correctly release the channel.
+If this condition occurs, it may be impossible for the consumer to correctly release the channel.
 This stop should not be frequently encountered.
 It can be prevented by always ensuring a listener is available before a bidirectional channel is created, AND/OR ensuring that no listener can be started before attempting closing a channel that has already sent a notification but not received the callback.</p>
 <p></p><I>Information displayed by Application Verifier</I><ul>
   <li><b>Format:</b>&nbsp;-&nbsp;In function %s, a call is already in progress on a different thread.
 See help for more info.</li>
   <li><b>Parameter 1</b>&nbsp;-&nbsp;IPrintAsyncNotifyChannel interface pointer.</li>